-96.3 Judging -The following points have equal consideration in judging a ridden class:
+96.3 Judging -The following points have equal con judging a ridden class: ☐ rider's balance sideration in

 □ rider's seat

+use of aids

+□ ability to follow directions

+☐ ring etiquette and safety

+□ sportsmanlike conduct

+□ results as shown by the performance of the horse are considered more important than the manner used in

+96.4 Hunt Seat Equitation

+Only two (2) divisions available and only one (1) division can be offered at a show:

+□ walk/trot

+them.

+□ walk/trot/canter.

-□ use of aids □ ability to follow directions Obstacles: five (5) obstacles for walk/jog trail and six (6) obstacles for walk/jog/lope trail.
-There will be no rail work. ☐ ring etiquette and safety To Training by Topic training the South Control to sportsmanlike conduct 96.6.3 Scoring : This class to be scored according to Rule 99. results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.
-96.6.4 Course Safety of riders is to be the first consideration in setting up the course.
-The course should be attractive with readily recognised obstacles.
-Enough space is to be allowed between 96.4 Hunt Seat Equitation obstacles.
-Obstacles are as per Rule 99.
-Judges can set their own Only two (2) divisions available and only one (1) division can be patterns but must keep in mind the limitations of the riders. offered at a show: □ walk/trot 96.7 Showmanship at Halter □ walk/trot/canter.
-The following points have equal consideration in judging the class: □ exhibitor's poise 96.4.1 Equipment and Attire exhibitor's hands English equipment and attire refer Rule 82, with exception of □ use of aids authorised adaptations see Rule 96.2.
-Riders must wear an □ ability to follow directions and instructions Approved Safety Helmet properly fitted and fastened with harness, ☐ ring etiquette and safety as per Rule 80.4.
-No equipment is allowed that would in any way □ sportsmanlike conduct affix the rider to the horse or saddle except for light rubber bands.
+English equipment and attire refer Rule 82, with exception of authorised adaptations see Rule 96.2.
+Riders must wear an Approved Safety Helmet properly fitted and fastened with harness, as per Rule 80.4.
+No equipment is allowed that would in any way affix the rider to the horse or saddle except for light rubber bands.
 Safety stirrups (Peacock, S-shaped irons, or Devonshire) are required if rider is unable to wear boots with a heel.
-Peacock irons results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them are recommended in all cases.
-Good points for exhibiting in a Showmanship class, refer to
+Peacock irons are recommended in all cases.